 For those of us who send our email campaigns from addresses like email@example.com, this is no big deal.
 But, if your business email address ends in .gmail, .hotmail, .yahoo or something similar, you’re in trouble.
 Worse, most email marketing services, like Mailchimp, won’t actually stop you from carrying on, even though a percentage of your subscribers aren’t going to even receive your email.
 At best, your email marketing service will warn you that the email policies of some of your recipients may not let the email through.

 If you’ve got a website with a domain name that includes your company name, like www.huntercreation.com, you should be able to get an email address linked to it at no extra cost.
 Most often, those hosting services also offer a webmail interface, allowing you to access your domain-based email account from any web browser, just like all those free services offer.
 In addition, you can easily set your computer and mobile devices to access your domain-based email account from your favorite email app.
 That makes it a fairly easy transition.

 Once you have a domain-based email address, ensure it’s the one your email marketing tools use for sending your campaigns.
 You can change this in your account settings in most cases.
 It may add a little time to the first email campaign you’re sending because you’ll have to wait for the service to send a verification email to your new sending address and then enter a code or click a link to verify that the address you’ve chosen is valid.
 To avoid that, you can make the change to your account settings before you send out your next email campaign.

-If you host your website with Hunter Creation, feel free to contact us to help you make any changes you need to make to ensure your email marketing will stay as effective as possible.
+If you host your website with Mud Paw Design House, feel free to contact us to help you make any changes you need to make to ensure your email marketing will stay as effective as possible.
 If you haven’t chosen a hosting service or have a service that doesn’t provide free email with your hosting, contact us.
 We’d love to talk with you about how we might be able to help you get the hosting and email you need to be successful.